atolab/zenoh-web/content/docs/migration_1.0/MigrationGuide-v0.11.x-v1.0.md

 The only way to access struct values is to use the getter function associated with them.

-## Pull mode is no longer + Support RingChannel
-We no longer support Pull mode in Zenoh.

-Besides using a callback to receive data, we can also receive the data from a default FIFO channel.
+# Pull Subscribers have been removed

-However, sometimes we only care about the latest data and want to discard the oldest data, in this case we support the use of a RingChannel un
+The concept of a pull subscriber no longer exists in Zenoh, However, sometimes we only care about the latest data and want to discard the oldest data.
+We can use `RingChannel` to get this behaviour.
+You can take a look at the complete code in `examples/examples/z_pull.rs`

+# Timestamps

+We now tie generating a timestamp to a Zenoh session, with the timestamp inheriting the `ZenohID` of the session.

+This will affect user-created plugins and applications that need to generate timestamps in their Storage and sending of data.
+⚠️ Note: Timestamps are important for Storage Alignment and Replication.
+Data stored in Data bases must include a Timestamp to be properly aligned across Data Stores by Zenoh.
+The `timestamping` configuration option must also be enabled for this.

 # Storages
 The storage-manager will fail to launch if the timestamping configuration option is disabled.